Ansar Abbas: 2018–19

 Ansar was made the captain of Pakistan Army for the 2018–19 Pakistan Premier League, he scored the equaliser against WAPDA in the first match of the season.
 On 16 November 2018, Ansar scored his first career hat-trick, scoring four goals against Baloch Nushki in a 5–0 victory.
 Ansar scored goals in 15th, 50th, 85th and 91st of the game.
 Ansar scored a brace against Karachi Port Trust on 17 December 2018 in 5–0 victory.
 Ansar's last goal of the season was against K-Electric in the 91st minute.
 Ansar ended his 2018–19 season with 15 goals in 29 appearances.

+International career

+Abbas made his international debut with Pakistan on a friendly against Palestine in 2011.
+He was further called for the 2011 SAFF Championship on a match against Maldives.